 - 2 References to agencies include a Minister.

-- 3 With the exception of section 54(5)(b) of the IP Act, which refers only to days rather than business days.
-For calendar days you count every day, including weekdays and public holidays.
+- 4 With the exception of section 54(5)(b) of the IP Act, which refers only to days rather than business days.
+For calendar days weekdays, weekends and public holidays are counted.